Hardhat-Enterprises/AppAttack-automation-tool/appAttack_tools/parsers/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 2. nikito_parser.py
      - This file is a parser for Nikto, a tool that scans websites for security problems.
 Nikto is like a security guard who walks around a website checking for unlocked doors,         weak spots, and things that are set up wrong.

-What this parser does:
+     - What this parser does:

-    Takes the messy output from a Nikto scan

-    Finds the important parts - specifically, lines that start with + (these are the findings/problems)

-    Figures out which website/server was scanned (the "host" or IP address)

-    Creates a question asking an AI to explain all the findings in plain, beginner-friendly English
+          a.)
+Takes the messy output from a Nikto scan. b.)
+Finds the important parts, specifically, lines that start with + (these are the findings/problems). c.)
+Figures out which website/server was scanned (the "host" or IP address). d.)
+Creates a question asking an AI to explain all the findings in plain, beginner-friendly English.

-Think of it like a translator who takes a technical security report full of jargon and turns it into a simple conversation: "Here's what the scan found on your website... here's what each problem means... and here's how to fix it."
+    - Think of it like a translator who takes a technical security report full of jargon and turns it into a simple conversation: "Here's what the scan found on your website... here's what each problem means... and here's how to fix it."

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 nmap_parser.py
 This file is a parser for Nmap - a tool that scans computers on a network to see what "doors" (called ports) are open.
 Nmap is like a digital door checker that walks down a street and tries every door on every house to see which ones are unlocked.